Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 Each comes with a:

-Starling used to offer secondary accounts in Euro or US, but as of 2024 new customers are not able to sign-up for accounts in other currencies than GBP.
+Starling used to offer secondary accounts in euros or USD, but as of 2024, new customers cannot sign up for accounts in other currencies than GBP.

 In contrast with high street banks, the sign-up is done entirely through the mobile app.